prettier/eslint-config-prettier/README.md

 var x = a => { return 1 ?
 2 : 3; };
 ```

-That causes no problems with prettier.
+That causes no problems with Prettier.

 With `{allowParens: true}`, adding parentheses is also considered a valid way to
 avoid the arrow confusion: